How to Install Git on Ubuntu (26.04, 24.04, 22.04)

 Download Git Source Code

-Next, download Git source code from the Git release page.
-The example below pulls v2.47.1; replace that version string if you need a different release.
-The -O flag saves the archive with a predictable filename for the next commands:
+Download the Git source code from the Git tags page.
+The example below uses v2.52.0 (the latest stable release at the time of writing).
+The wget command -O flag saves the archive with a predictable filename that matches subsequent extraction commands:

 Extract and Compile Git Source Code